by Suzie Doscher, Self-help Author, Executive Coach and Life Coaching for Personal Development.

 Change is not easy, nor simple.
-If you have been told you should change but are not really convinced that this is true, you are more likely to fail at completing the process.
-Personally I recognize the process to be complete when I no longer remember ‘what I was like before’.
+If you have been told you should change, but are not really convinced that this is true, you are more likely to fail at completing the process.
+Personally, I recognize the process to be complete when I no longer remember ‘what I was like before.’
 Someone still in denial about the need to change will not get very far.

-Change can only really happen if you are ready to take action.
-Research shows 90% of the strategies designed for change assume people are ready to take action.
-In reality only 20% of the people already involved in some process of change are actually ready to take action.
+Research shows that 90% of the strategies designed for change assume people are ready to take action.
+In reality, only 20% of the people already involved in some process of change are actually ready to take action.
 This helps explain why so many attempts to keep New Year's resolutions, lose weight, change behaviours, etc, are doomed to failure.

 “If you believe you can, or cannot – you are right”

 Contact one of our coaches in Switzerland for a free introductory session

 Self-Help Book / Personal Development